AlainParadis/designschool/_topics/text-variables.md

   ### Place Text

-  Put threaded primary text frames on the <span class="command">B Master</span> pages.
-Let's apply the masters from the third page to the last.
-The best way to do this is select the page icons in the Pages panel, then option-click on the master you want to apply to them.
+  Put threaded primary text frames on the <span class="command">B Parent</span> pages.
+Let's apply the pages from the third page to the last.
+The best way to do this is select the page icons in the Pages panel, then option-click on the parent page you want to apply to them.

   Use <span class="command">File > Place...</span> to flow the text for chicken, beef and fish recipes.
 Shift-click on the Open button to access import options shown below.